matanr1/CTFs/Matrix2021/Pwn/Roulette/Roulette.md

 ```

 Look like we have `format vulnerability`.
-we have some steps to get to the read from std input:
+In order to get to get into the vulnerabilty block code we need to do number of steps:
-1.need to pass game numbers check -    input range(-1) - 2
+1.Need to pass game numbers check -    input range(-1) - 2
 ```c
 iVar1 = __isoc99_scanf(&DAT_00102090,&local_48);
   if (iVar1 == 1) {